 Library circulation policy

-- NCNM students, faculty and staff may use their NCNM identification cards to borrow circulating materials from the NCNM Library and from the Libraries of Oregon College of Oriental Medicine, Oregon Health Sciences University, University of Western States, and Birthingway Midwifery College.
+- NCNM students, faculty and staff may use their NCNM identification cards to borrow circulating materials from the NCNM Library and from the libraries of Oregon College of Oriental Medicine, Oregon Health and Science University, University of Western States, Birthingway Midwifery College, and Linfield College (Portland campus).
 Alumni are eligible for a free library card as well.

-- Renewals: Borrowers may renew their checked-out materials an unlimited number of times subject to the following guidelines: The borrower may renew the materials in person, by phone, or on the Web; every third renewal, the borrower must bring the item in and present it to the circulation desk staff in order to renew it; if there is a hold request for the item, the borrower must surrender it when due.
+- Renewals: Borrowers may renew their checked-out materials up to three times.
+The borrower may renew the materials in person, by phone, or on the Web.
+If there is a hold request for the item, it cannot be renewed.

-- Holds: Patrons may place a hold on a checked out item by selecting the request option in the online catalog or by asking for assistance at the circulation desk.
-Library staff will contact the patron with a hold when the item is checked in.
-Items will be held at the Circulation Desk for a week.
+- Holds: Patrons may place a hold on a checked out item by selecting the request option in the catalog or by asking library staff for assistance.
+Patrons will receive an email when the item is available.
+Items will be held at the library front desk for a week.

 - Returning materials: It is the borrower’s responsibility to return the materials on time.
-Library materials can be returned to either the circulation desk of the Library or the book-drop box located outside the Library.
+Library materials can be returned to either the front desk of the library or the book-drop box located outside the library.
 The book-drop box is checked daily.
-If items are returned after the box is checked, they are considered a return for the next day.
+Items from the box are considered returned the previous day at closing.

 - Fines: Fines are assessed to encourage prompt return of library materials.
 Borrowers are responsible for all accumulated fines.
-The following charges will be applied to items returned late: Books and Audiovisual Materials, $.25 per day; Reserves, $.75 per hour.
+The following charges will be applied to items returned late: books and audiovisual materials, $.25 per day; Reserves, $.75 per hour.
 Borrowers are capped at $5 maximum per item for overdue fines.
-Fines may be paid with cash or checks and can be made at the circulation desk at any time the Library is open.
-Patrons are not allowed to check out more materials if their fines are over $5.
+Fines may be paid with cash or checks at the circulation desk.
+Patrons may not allowed to check out more materials if their total fines are over $5.